GuineaGuy99/BTTVlessBTTVemotes/README.md

 if you experience any bugs or issues, please send me a tweet at @GuineaGuy99
 ## Changelog
 - v1.5
-	- fixed an issue with duplicate emotes showing.
+	- Fixed an issue with duplicate emotes showing.
 - v1.4
 	- Fixed a bug where the emotes would not show. (special thanks to Agnostics).